pantrypoints/sp/content/en/research/countries/china/xi/chapter-09g.md

 historical period of reform and opening up, our party has defined governing the country according to law as the basic strategy for the party to lead the people to govern the country, and ruling according to law as the basic way for the party to govern the country.
-The report of the 15th National Congress of the Communist Party of China in 1997 and the 1999 Amendment to the Constitution of the People's Republic of China clearly put forward the requirement of "governing the country according to law and building a socialist country ruled by law.”
+The report of the 15th National Congress of the CCP in 1997 and the 1999 Amendment to the Constitution of the People's Republic of China clearly put forward the requirement of "governing the country according to law and building a socialist country ruled by law.”
 In January 2013, Comrade Xi Jinping put forward for the first time the goal of building a rule of law in China in his important instructions on doing a good job in political and legal work under the new situation.
-In October 2014, the Decision of the Central Committee of the Communist Party of China on Several Major Issues Concerning Comprehensively Promoting the Rule of Law adopted by the Fourth Plenary Session of the 18th Central Committee of the Communist Party of China pointed out: "The overall goal of comprehensively promoting the rule of law is to build a socialist rule of law system with Chinese characteristics and build a socialist country under the rule of law.
-The 19th National Congress of the Communist Party of China organically combined this general goal with the new journey of socialist construction, and proposed that by 2035, when socialist modernization is basically realized, "the rule of law country, the rule of law government, and the rule of law society will be basically completed.”
+In October 2014, the Decision of the Central Committee of the CCP on Several Major Issues Concerning Comprehensively Promoting the Rule of Law adopted by the Fourth Plenary Session of the 18th Central Committee of the CCP pointed out: "The overall goal of comprehensively promoting the rule of law is to build a socialist rule of law system with Chinese characteristics and build a socialist country under the rule of law.
+The 19th National Congress of the CCP organically combined this general goal with the new journey of socialist construction, and proposed that by 2035, when socialist modernization is basically realized, "the rule of law country, the rule of law government, and the rule of law society will be basically completed.”
 The path of socialist rule of law with Chinese characteristics is a concentrated